leapoli/xhtml2pdf/doc/source/installation.rst

     For more information about ``virtualenv`` refer to http://www.virtualenv.org/

 #.
-Create a virtualenv for the project.
+Create virtualenv for the project.
 This can be inside the project directory, but cannot be under
    version control

     .. code:: bash